icrc/openmrs-module-patientgrid/docs/rest/resources/README.md

 `owner` The user the grid belongs to, a null value is interpreted as a system grid visible to everyone

+`shared` Specifies if a grid is shared or not, defaults to false

 **Note** This resource inherits all other standard metadata properties

 ## Grid Column